Sleep for Science

 Program of Research

 Research projects in the lab focus on examining sleep patterns, circadian rhythms, and related processes and outcomes in children, adolescents, and adults.
 Sleep patterns in humans depend upon the complex interplay of distinct extrinsic and intrinsic factors.
 Research in our laboratory reflects a longstanding interest in the fundamental organization of sleeping and waking patterns in humans.
-Our group currently has a broad program of research, including (1) PBBS, Parent Brain, Behavior and Sleep study that examines the sleep of birthing parents and their 5- to 6-month-old infants using week-long actigraphy/report, parent mental health, brain function (fMRI), and parenting behavior/infant development; (2) Sleep & LEARN, a project examining impact of sleep restriction on learning and brain function in children (led by Dr. Saletin); (3) ARTS, a project looking at risk-factors differentiating sleep-dependent memory in children (led by Drs.
-Carskadon and Saletin); (4) CPS, a project to evaluate new wearable technology for assessing sleep and circadian phase and implementing lighting to alter circadian phase (led by Dr. Carskadon); (5) SCOUT, a project led by Dr. Carskadon in partnership with RIH (Drs.
+Our group currently has a broad program of research, including (1) PBBS, Parent Brain, Behavior and Sleep Study, led by Dr. Mason, examines the sleep of birthing parents and their 5- to 6-month-old infants using week-long actigraphy/report, parent mental health, brain function (fMRI), and parenting behavior/infant development; (2) Sleep & LEARN, a project examining the impact of sleep restriction on learning and brain function in children (led by Dr. Saletin); methods include actigraphy, neurobehavioral tasks, fMRI, and circadian phase assessment; (3) CPS-MTEC, a project implementing targeted lighting prescriptions to alter circadian phase and evaluating new wearable technology for assessing sleep and circadian phase (led by Dr. Carskadon); (4) CPS-NOAA, a project led by Dr. Carskadon to evaluate sleep, circadian timing and phase shifts, fatigue, and performance in crew members on NOAA vessels with Circadian Positioning Systems lighting installed; (5) SCOUT, a project led by Dr. Carskadon in partnership with RIH (Drs.
 Rich, Park, and Ramsey) and the VA (Drs.
-McGeary and Benca-Bachman) and in collaboration with labs at the University of Pittsburgh, Johns Hopkins University, the University of Alabama, and Harvard University that focus on determining how sleep and circadian rhythms affect people who are receiving medical treatment for Opioid Use Disorder; (6) Oral Microbiome & Sleep, Dr. Marie-Rachelle Narcisse’s research exploring the interplay between oral microbiome, sleep, circadian rhythms, and depression among adolescents and young adults.
-The program’s major projects enable us to examine these issues with experimental paradigms involving manipulating sleep and with studies that evaluate sleep/wake and circadian processes at fundamental mechanistic levels.
+McGeary and Benca-Bachman) and in collaboration with labs at the University of Pittsburgh, Johns Hopkins University, the University of Alabama Birmingham, and Harvard University that focuses on determining how craving and emotion regulation, sleep, and circadian rhythms affect people who are receiving medical treatment for Opioid Use Disorder; (6) Oral Microbiome & Sleep, Dr. Marie-Rachelle Narcisse’s research exploring the interplay between oral microbiome, sleep, circadian rhythms, and depression among adolescents and young adults with secondary data analysis of nationwide data sets.
+Our program’s major projects enable us to examine these issues with experimental paradigms involving manipulating sleep and with studies that evaluate sleep/wake and circadian processes at fundamental mechanistic levels.

 back to top